duffney/secure-supply-chain-on-aks/docs/workshop.md

 The Azure Voting App is a simple Rust application that allows users to vote between the two options presented and stores the results in a database.

-Run the following command to build the container image from the root of this repository:
+Run the following command to build the Azure Voting web app container image

 ```bash
 docker build -t azure-voting-app-rust:v0.1-alpha .